igwgames/nes-test/README.md

 ### NesRom

-The NesRom tool allos you to inspect the contents of a rom file.
+The NesRom tool allows you to inspect the contents of a rom file.
 The constructor requires the path to a rom, relative to the current test file.

 ```javascript